rbisdorff/Digraph3/docSphinx/tutorial.rst

 Rating-by-ranking with lower-closed quantile limits ...................................................

 The Spiegel authors opted indeed for a simple 3-tiling of the Universities per valuated academic subject, followed by an average *Borda* scores based global ranking [29]_.
-Here, our **pistemic logic* based **outranking approach**, allows us, with adequate choices of indifference (0.1) and preference (0.6) discrimination thresholds, to estimate lower-closed 9-tiles of the enrolment quality scores per subject and rank conjointly, with the help of the *Copeland* ranking rule [34]_ applied to a corresponding *bipolar-valued outranking* digraph, the 41 Universities **and** the lower limits of the estimated 9-tiles limits.
+Here, our **epistemic logic* based **outranking approach**, allows us, with adequate choices of indifference (0.1) and preference (0.6) discrimination thresholds, to estimate lower-closed 9-tiles of the enrolment quality scores per subject and rank conjointly, with the help of the *Copeland* ranking rule [34]_ applied to a corresponding *bipolar-valued outranking* digraph, the 41 Universities **and** the lower limits of the estimated 9-tiles limits.

 We need therefore to, first, estimate, with the help of the :py:class:`performanceQuantiles.PerformanceQuantiles` constructor, the lowerclosed  9-tiling of the average enrolment quality scores per academic subject.